-Nurses are in the business of saving lives.
-Although it’s not nearly as dramatic most of the time as TV’s fictional medical dramas would have us all believe.
-However, it is the reality that many patients are dependent upon fast thinking, fast acting, skilled nurses to ensure their health and welfare.
-Given this fact, short staffing is a very big challenge of nursing, and can become a liability for medical facilities.
+Nurses save lives.
+But their work is not nearly as dramatic most of the time as TV’s fictional medical dramas would have us all believe.
+However, it is the reality that many patients are dependent upon fast-thinking, fast-acting, and skilled nurses to ensure their health and welfare.
+Given this fact, short staffing is a big challenge in nursing, and it can become a liability for medical facilities.

 Adequate staffing in medical facilities isn’t just about shift coverage on paper.
 The reality of short staffing can be dire.
-Nurse-to-patient ratios is a topic of heated discussion from hospitals to state legislatures.
-While the financial bottom line is of vast importance to today’s corporate-run hospitals, it just cannot be at the risk of patients.
-Short staffing creates a risk to the patients, and all the way up the chain of care.
-The fallout of short staffing even finds it way into the financial offices as the ill-fated results add up.
+Nurse-to-patient ratios is a topic of heated discussion everywhere from hospitals to state legislatures.
+While the financial bottom line is of vast importance to today’s corporate-run hospitals, it cannot be at the expense of patients.
+Short staffing creates a risk to patients all the way up the chain of care.
+The fallout of short staffing even finds its way into financial offices, as poor results can add up quickly.

-What can be done to prevent short staffing in hospitals and medical facilities?
+What can be done to prevent short staffing in hospitals and other medical facilities?
 What role can nurses play in this challenge?
 And how do we stem the flow of nurses abandoning their careers due to burnout, attrition, and high turnover rates?
-First we need to identify the very real ways in which short staffing can affect the healthcare community as a whole.
-Then we need to examine some realistic, plausible, and solid solutions to the short staffing challenge.
+First, we need to identify the real ways in which short staffing can affect the healthcare community as a whole.
+Then, we need to find realistic, plausible, and solid solutions to the short staffing challenge.

-When nurses are required to work with a high number of patients many different scenarios may take place.
-In the short-run the overburdened nurse may become weary.
+When nurses are required to work with a high volume of patients, many different scenarios may take place.
+In the short run, an overburdened nurse may become weary.
 This can lead to misinterpretation of instructions, mistakes with medicine, and patients being short-changed on care.
 Too few nurses and too many patients can tax your staff beyond the norm, and you’ll notice an increase in falls, a higher rate of infection, and mistakes on the part of the nurse.
-Injuries and even death are legitimate fallout due to short staffing.
+Injuries and even death are legitimate concerns due to short staffing, too.

-Obviously your first concern is with patient care, but additionally you’ll create a situation where it becomes difficult to retain your staff.
-With a revolving door for your nursing staff some important aspects of training and orientation may be overlooked, creating further danger for patients.
-With inadequate numbers of nurses, lack of appropriate training, and frequent mistakes resulting in liabilities to the medical facility, serious allegations and the potential for legal action can take place.
-This threatens your entire healthcare community.
-The implications of short staffing are exponential.
+Obviously, your first concern is with patient care.
+Additionally, you risk inadvertently creating a situation where it becomes difficult to retain nursing staff.
+With a revolving door for your nursing staff, some important aspects of training and orientation may be overlooked, creating additional risks for patients.
+With an inadequate team of nurses, lack of appropriate training, and frequent mistakes resulting in liabilities to your medical facility, serious allegations can crop up.
+There is even the potential for lawsuits against your facility.
+These things threaten your entire healthcare community.
+And the implications of short staffing on your community are exponential.

 Solve the Short Staffing Challenge

-Hospitals and medical facilities examine all the ways in which they can solve the need for more nurses.
-Obviously there’s no easy fix for a shortage in staff.
+Hospitals and other medical facilities examine all the ways in which they can solve the need for more nurses.
+There’s no easy fix for a shortage in staff.
 The physical health of the community depends on the financial health of the facilities serving it.
-That means when there is an increase in a patient census there nurses must be available to meet the need, for the benefit of the patients.
-When the census goes down maintaining the salaries of those nurses full time isn’t financially a sound move.
+That means when there is an increase in a patient census, nurses must be available to meet the need for the benefit of patients.
+When the census goes down, maintaining the salaries of those nurses full-time isn’t a financially sound move.

 Ultimately, being able to hire temporary nurses to fill the gap for a short period is the answer.
 The best way to find qualified nursing staff who are willing to work for a specific period is by engaging the services of a staffing agency.
 More and more healthcare facilities are utilizing staffing agencies as a welcome solution to the short staffing challenge.

 Some staff shortfalls are easier to predict.
-If you have a certain number of staff who will be taking family or medical leave, or during popular vacation times, you often know in advance and can engage a short term nurse through a staffing agency.
+If you have a certain number of staff who will be taking family or medical leave or vacationing, you often know in advance and can engage a short-term nurse through a staffing agency.
 Your facility can keep temporary staff under contract for the anticipated length of time to ensure proper patient care.

-Internal staffing is another possibility, but securing enough PRN, or floating nurses, isn’t always possible.
+Internal staffing is another possibility, but securing enough PRN or floating nurses isn’t always possible.
 You may have times where everything hits at once.
-Your nurses are out on planned absences and your community is hit with the flu, or some other viral threat.
-You need qualified staff and you need them ASAP.
+For example, your nurses may be out on planned absences, and your community is hit with the flu or some other viral threat.
+In this instance, you need qualified staff, and you need them ASAP.